"If You're Very Clever, No One Knows You've Used It": The Social Dynamics of Developing Generative AI Literacy in the Workplace: Results

 \section{Results}

-In answer to RQ1, we identified two core competencies which our participants described as important for using GenAI in practice: \emph{(1)} awareness of potential GenAI use cases \edit{(see Section \ref{sec:comp_awareness})}; and \emph{(2)} the ability to \edit{remove cues} of GenAI usage \edit{via concealment and critique (detailed in Section \ref{subsec:comp_removing_cues}}).
+In answer to RQ1, we identified two core competencies which our participants described as important for using GenAI in practice: \emph{(1)} a technological competency, namely, the awareness of potential GenAI use cases \edit{(see Section \ref{sec:comp_awareness})}; and \emph{(2)} a socio-technical competency, namely, the ability to \edit{remove cues} of GenAI usage \edit{via concealment and critique (detailed in Section \ref{subsec:comp_removing_cues}}) as a means to manage quality of work, as well as one's own presentation and image to others.
 In answer to RQ2, we found that these competencies are developed through two corresponding learning strategies: \emph{(1)} learning from others was vital for developing awareness of potential GenAI use cases \edit{(see Section \ref{sec:learn_from_others})}; and \emph{(2)} learning through hands-on experience with GenAI tools played an important role in developing users' ability to detect and mask evidence of GenAI usage, as they become more accustomed to biases and limitations in the GenAI outputs \edit{(see Section \ref{sec:hands_on})}.

 Taken together, these findings reveal a central tension.
-While workers valued learning from others' experiences to expand their awareness of GenAI use cases, the more prevalent practices of concealing and critiquing GenAI usage constrained opportunities for open knowledge sharing.
+While the development of technological competencies, in particular developing awareness of potential AI use cases, benefit from social processes, knowledge exchange, and learning from others, individuals exercising socio-technical competences and considering the social impacts of GenAI use often engage in prevalent practices of concealing and critiquing GenAI usage in ways which constrain opportunities for open knowledge sharing.
 Importantly, concealment was not always framed negatively as shame.
 For some, successfully erasing traces of GenAI use was a positive signal of professional expertise.
 Figure \ref{fig:results} summarises the main themes for each of research question, how they relate to each other, and the contributing factors defining each theme.